fefelixa/macfonts/README.md

 download sf pro, sf mono and sf compact

-install it (i do not know how but if someone does making a pull request/issue explaining how would help)
+install it (no i dont know)
 # todo

-- [ ] find out how to install fonts on a mac
+- [ ] find out how to install fonts on a mac (making a pull request/issue/contacting me in any way to let me know how would be great <3)

 # NOTICE